 Remember, it takes time to teach your dog to perform reliably and correctly.
 Dogs need three to six months of repetition and reinforcement to commit a behavior to long-term memory.
 This means that it is of utmost importance that you continue to work with your dog after the lessons are over if you want the training to stick.
 Please keep in mind that all training and behavior modification solutions require active owner participation and continuous practice in order to maintain proper efficiency and effectiveness.
 Practice makes perfect!

 Simone earned her B.S. in Animal Science with a minor in Spanish from Clemson University, and her M.S. in Microbiology and Cell Science from the University of Florida.
 Simone has been obsessed with all things cute and cuddly for as long as she can remember, and volunteers with a variety of organizations including trap and release programs for feral cats, animal shelters, and wildlife rescue and rehabilitation centers.
 Simone’s interest in dog training however really developed when she began working to resolve leash reactivity and fear issues in her own puppy.
+She recently obtained her certification as a Professional Dog Trainer from the Certification Council of Professional Dog Trainers.
 When she’s not at Peace Love & Dogs, she loves to be out and about exploring Houston with her husband Andres and their 2 fur babies, Lovebug and Peyton, and looks forward to cheering on her Clemson Tigers and San Antonio Spurs every chance she gets!

-Tori has been training dogs for 11 years.
+Tori has been training dogs since 2005.
 She has successfully trained a wide variety of breeds of all ages using positive training methods.
-Through group classes and private consultations, Tori has experience with obedience, Canine Good Citizen, therapy dogs and agility training.
+Through group classes, lodge and learns, day training, and private consultations Tori has experience with obedience, behavior modification, and specializes in dog-dog socialization.
 She also has several years of experience working hands on with dogs in boarding facilities and animal shelters all over Texas.
-Tori has a special talent connecting with the dogs.
-She recently earned certification through the Certification Council for Professional Dog Trainers (CCPDT).
-We are so glad she has brought all her experience and knowledge to PLD as our Daycare Supervisor.
+Tori has a special talent connecting with the dogs and helping people learn to communicate effectively with their dogs.
+In 2010 she earned certification through the Certification Council for Professional Dog Trainers (CCPDT) and has recently acquired Associate Certified Dog Behavior Consultant membership.
+We are so glad she has brought all her experience and knowledge to PLD.